DN-debug/peux-os-sitebuild/src/pages/blog/iso-issues.md

 template: post
 thumb_image: images/spectacular-turtle.jpg
 ---
 I released XFCE, LXQt and GNOME ISOs on 1st of August.
 After a week later I started receiving messages that Gnome ISO never worked.
 That was quite weird as I did run full tests on different machines before releasing it.
-So what was the issue: users reported that the were facing login-loop.
+So what was the issue: users reported that the were facing a login-loop.
 Now there are different aspects of viewing this issue.
 Let me first explain those areas.

 **Issue:**

-If an user was selecting autologin, then the user was not able to run privileged commands within the user-space.
+Upon selecting autologin, then the user was not able to run privileged commands within the user-space.
 If the user was not selecting autologin, then the user was not able to login at all.

 Here's what I did :--